encse/secchallenge2023/web/initiative/solution/README.md

  }
 ```

+## Putting it together

-I let you combine these and write the final function that figures out the flag character by character.
+I let you combine these and write
+the final function that steals
+the flag character by character.

-First you need to collect a couple of blueprints, and find one that contains the word 'cd23', and once you have that you should be able to find the rest quite easily.
+First you need to collect a couple
+of blueprints, and find one that
+contains the word 'cd23'.
+Once
+you have that you should be able

-I didn't realize the trick with the referrer override, so my brute force for the flag was about 80x slower than doing it the right way...
-You should really start with finding the correct blueprint before progressing to the last stage.
+to find the rest quite easily.

+I didn't realize the trick with
+the referrer override, so my
+brute force for the flag was
+about 80x slower than doing it
+the right way...
+You should
+really start with finding the
+correct blueprint before
+progressing to the last stage.